robfatland/serverless/azure/tutorial.md

 ## Overview

-This file walks you through building a simple serverless utility on the Azure cloud called an *Azure Function*.
+We walk through building a simple serverless utility on the Azure cloud called an *Azure Function*.
+Since we publish code with no contact with a virtual machine en route this kind of service is called 'serverless'.
+There is a server but we just don't worry about it at all.

-**A note on using the Azure portal**: This is covered in part 2 of this walk-through.
+**A note on using the Azure portal**: Portal procedure is covered in part 2 of this walk-through.
 If for any reason you are not interested in working with and learning about the Azure portal you can do part *1*, skip sections *2* and *3* and continue with section *4*.